slavaim/MacOSX-Network-Sockets-Filter/README.md

 }
 ```

+A user client receives notifications asynchronously while data has been made pending in a queue.
+Then user client sends `kt_NkeUserClientSocketFilterResponse` to reinject data into the stream.

-Similarly a synchronous processing can be implemented for other callbacks.
+Similarly an asynchronous or synchronous processing can be implemented for other callbacks.

 ##Filter loading